 Don’t want a medical credit card quite yet?
 Here are the five best credit cards to help you pay for medical debt without a medical credit card:

 - Citi Double Cash Card.
 Perks include no annual fee, $200 sign up bonus after spending $1,500, unlimited 2% cash back on all purchases, and 0% intro APR for 18 months on balance transfers.

 - Chase Freedom Unlimited.
-No annual fee, 1% cash back on all purchases plus bonus 1.5% cash back on all purchases in the first 12 months (up to $20,000), 3% cash back on drugstore purchases, and 0% APR for the first 15 months on purchases and balance transfers (then an ongoing APR of 20.49% - 29.24%).
+No annual fee, 1.5% cash back on all purchases, 3% cash back on drugstore purchases, and 0% APR for the first 15 months on purchases and balance transfers (then an ongoing APR of 20.49% - 29.24%).

 - AARP® Essential Rewards Mastercard®.
 No annual fee, 0% introductory APR for 15 months on balance transfers made within 45 days of account opening, 3% cash back on gas and drug stores, and 2% on medical expenses.

 - Wells Fargo Reflect®.
 No annual fee, 0% intro APR for up to 21 months on purchases and qualifying balance transfers.

 - U.S. Bank Visa Platinum.
 No annual fee, 0% introductory period on purchases and balance transfers for 20 billing cycles, and U.S. Bank ExtendPay™ Plan lets you pay a small monthly fee to break down large purchases into fixed monthly payments.

 Can I Get a Medical Credit Card With Bad Credit?